O-Three-Two/2023-10-zetachain-alpha/phase-1/101-dev/README.md

 **Functionality:**

 - Deposit: Users can send assets to ZetaChain's TSS address on a connected chain.
-The deposit function is triggered, and the deposited assets are credited to the depositor’s address.
+The deposit function is triggered, and the deposited assets are credited to the depositor's address.
 If a transaction message contains data, DepositAndCall is invoked to forward this data to a target contract on the zEVM.
-- Withdraw: Similar to the transfer function but involves burning the token amount and triggers a Withdrawal event.
+- Withdraw: Similar to the transfer function, but involves burning the token amount and triggering a Withdrawal event.
 This leads to a CCTX, enabling the movement of tokens out of ZetaChain.

 ### How do you build on Zetachain?

-#### Cross chain messaging (for existing applications)
+#### Cross-chain messaging (for existing applications)

 **Concept & Deployment:**